 Read on for some tips on how you can help make work a safe space for team members going through grief.

 Have practical tools ready

 You can’t prevent grief.
 But you can be prepared with practical resources for your employees so that when the unthinkable occurs, you have them at the ready.
-Have a folder with contact information for area funeral homes, grief counselling, florists and legal services, as well as a clear guide to the bereavement benefits and assistance your company has available and what steps must be taken to ensure leave is approved without any hiccups.
+Have a folder with contact information for area funeral homes, grief counseling, florists and legal services, as well as a clear guide to the bereavement benefits and assistance your company has available and what steps must be taken to ensure leave is approved without any hiccups.

-Another way to offer practical support is by taking the initiative to contact the employee about their needs during this difficult time, and working with the rest of your team to organise practical help while the person is on leave, recovering or ramping up on their return (a meal train or gift card to a restaurant for takeaway, assistance with yard work, childcare or pet care, etc).
+Another way to offer practical support is by taking the initiative to contact the employee about their needs during this difficult time, and working with the rest of your team to organize practical help while the person is on leave, recovering or ramping up on their return (a meal train or gift card to a restaurant for takeaway, assistance with yard work, childcare or pet care, etc).

 Don’t avoid the topic (or the person)

 While giving an employee who’s come back after a loss wide berth sounds like a good idea (and keeps you from having to awkwardly address the issue) it can have the undesired side effect of making some people feel ignored or invisible.